-Tennis.
-Forty courts (including 10 lighted ones) are located south of the stadium and were are four indoor courts in IM Sports-West.
-Reservations can be made by calling 355-5044.
 Many of the local parks have courts available on a first come first served basis.
 Ranney Park, 3341 E. Michigan, Lansing (near Frandor Shopping Center) has lighted courts.
 Local high schools also have courts which are available to the public when not being used by school classes or teams.
 Team, individual and co-rec tournaments are offered by the IM Department.
 The MSU Racket Club offers lessons, court time and tournament play also.
-Summer tournaments are held in Holt, Haslett, Lansing, and Eaton Rapids.

 Weightlifting: Weight rooms and fitness rooms are located in IM-West and IM-Circle.
 Several residence halls also have weight rooms for use by residents.
 Check with your RA or ask at the reception desk.
 YMCA.
-Two local branches offer memberships for men, women, and families.
-Each has a pool, racketball courts, indoor running track, and a universal weight machine.
-For information contact Parkwood Branch, 2306 Haslett Road, East Lansing (332-8657) or Central Branch, 301 W. Lenawee, downtown Lansing (484-4000).
+Three local branches offer memberships for men, women, and families.
+Each has a pool, racketball courts, running track, and a weight room.
+For information contact Parkwood Branch, 2306 Haslett Road, East Lansing (332-8657); Central Branch, 301 W. Lenawee, downtown Lansing (484-4000); or Oak Park Village Branch, 900 Long Blvd., Lansing (694-3901).